JuanJesusAlejoSillero/docker-burp-suite-pro/README.md

 1. When prompted, do not updated Burp Suite through the GUI.
 Pull and build an updated image instead.
-1. Do not the delete the mapped `.java` directory on your host.
+1. Do not delete the mapped `.java` directory on your host.
 It contains important license activation data.